iconify/documentation/documents/pages/api/index.md

 Iconify API is an open source hosted (or self-hosted) service for developers.
 What is Iconify API for?

 - API provides icon data, which made it possible to create [Iconify icon components](../icon-components/components/index.md) that load icons demand.
-- API generates SVG, which developers can link to in HTML or stylesheet.
+- API [generates SVG](./svg.md), which developers can link to in HTML or stylesheet.
+- API [generates CSS](./css.md) to render icons as background or mask images.
 - API has a search engine for hosted icons, which can be used by icon pickers.
 Currently used by [Iconify plug-ins](../design/index.md) for various UI design tools.

 API can be used to offer hundreds of thousands of icons in website builders or theme customisers.
 Host your own API, use API's search engine in custom icon picker to allow users select icons, use icon components in UI to render icons.